systems-nuts/Stramash-AE/README.md

 # Stramash AE

-In popcorn\_kernel  and stramash kernel has the kernel source code.
+In popcorn\_kernel  and stramash\_kernel has the kernel source code. stramash-qemu is Stramash QEMU
-The kernel-config is the config

-mv kernel-config  .config
-For x86
-make KCFLAGS="-fcf-protection=none" -j16

-For arm
-ARCH=arm64 CROSS\_COMPILE=aarch64-linux-gnu-   make -j16

-Then please use the script in Stramash-QEMU
 ## How to Run

 #### 1. Set the root DIR of Stramash